DjangoForAll/Django-Course/Level_4/Content/7_Forms_in_Django/Script/Readme.md

 if we refresh our page you can see that it displays the form, when we try to add a task we can see the django 404 page, this is expected since we did not define the url route `add-task`

-lets go ahead and create a new function called `add_task_view` that will handle the data transfer and create the required url, now if we try submitting our form again, it no longer gives an error, now lets write the logic to add the item.
+lets go ahead and create a new function called `add_task_view` that will handle the data, and then create the required url route, now if we try submitting our form again, it no longer gives an error, now lets write the logic to add the item.

 lets fetch the data from the request, we have already seen that the `request.GET` is a dictionary that contains all the query parameters, lets fetch the `task` key to get the task name.
 Now that we have the task in hand, we have to somehow store it. since we are just testing django out, we can just store it in a global variable, lets create a global variable called `tasks` and assign it an empty list.